Boosting Engagement and Efficiency Through Communication and Ownership

 Different work practices were not the cause of inefficiency

-Designers felt their value was underutilised as they passively received over 75% of their projects from executives, particularly quick-win initiatives that they found neither fulfilling nor impactful, leading to decreased engagement.
-They did not understand why the Manager assigned these projects to them.
+Designers passively received over 75% of their projects from executives, particularly quick-win initiatives that they found neither fulfilling nor impactful, leading to decreased engagement and efficiency.

 "How might the Strategic Design Team effectively uncover business problems and opportunities from other units so that they can deliver their true value to the company?"